lmperry/qmr_web/README.md

-WH WEB
+QMR WEB
 =======

-> HTML and PHP code for the WH project in the Wandell Lab.
+> HTML and PHP code for the QMR automated pipeline project in the Wandell Lab.